Stick-fighting: Europe and the United States

+Extreme cases of the art include the 1844 attack on Carthage Jail, Illinois, where Mormon prisoners John Taylor and Willard Richards managed to delay the anti-Mormon mob by deflecting gun barrels with a walking stick as they were forced through the jail's solitary entrance.

+Latin America

-Latin America also has its share of martial arts devoted to stick-fighting, including Venezuela's juego del garrote, Brazil's palo do Brasil and Maculelê, Trinidad's calinda and the South Americans' Eskrima Kombat.
+Latin America also has its share of martial arts devoted to stick-fighting, including Venezuela's juego del garrote, Brazil's Capoeira and Maculelê, Trinidad's calinda and the South Americans' Eskrima Kombat.

+Asia

 Sticks and staves of various sizes are common weapons in Asian martial arts, in which they vary in design, size, weight, materials and methodology, and are often used interchangeably and alongside open-hand techniques.
 For example, eskrima or arnis of the Philippines uses sticks traditionally crafted from rattan or from butterfruit tree and may be wielded singly or as a pair.